 Keep in mind that the value of your points will vary with transfers, depending on which partner you transfer to and how you use the points.
 The points would be worth less if we took a flight with no stops, for example, or booked tickets in the Business Select class.

 How to Offset the Annual Fee

-You’ll have to pay a $95 fee for the Sapphire Preferred, after the first year.
+You’ll have to pay a $95 fee for the Sapphire Preferred.
 So you want to make sure that it’s worth the cost, and that you’re getting more out of it than you’re putting in.